-These Black documentaries from 2018 feature historical documentaries surrounding the trials of Black and African-American people.
+These Black documentaries feature historical documentaries surrounding the trials of Black and African-American people.
 Stay in the know about current events, stimulate conversations with your children, and enjoy a wide variety of other Black movies on Netflix.

 Everyone has a different learning style.
 I personally favor visual learning aids.
 Now that’s not to say that I don’t read books are don’t enjoy reading books but when it comes to learning about a person’s history, in particular, I love watching documentaries.

 It’s great to interview those who were closest to the subject, review old footage, or see old news coverage during events that made the person famous.
 These black documentaries will take you behind the scenes of some of black history’s greatest names characters and figures.

 There’s a wide variety from politicians to athletes to entrepreneurs to activists.
 Pick one of these to watch today and I’ll bet you learn something about them that you didn’t know before!
 All of the research has been done for you.

 And if you find an area that you are particularly interested in you can always go back and watch other documentaries about the subject or read books that delve deeper into.